hieptl/netflix-clone/README.md

 >
 > Figure 40.
 Login page - 3 - Netflix.
 >
-> - When the current user is typing email or password.
-We need to store those values in somewhere else.
-We should store them in state.
+> - When the current user is typing an email or password.
+We need to store those values somewhere else.
+We should store them in the state.
 It means that when the user changes the input's values, we will update the corresponding state.

 - Step 6: Import "useState" and define "email" and "password" state.